jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 2. In the `index.html` file, on line 10, change the app name.
 ![Edit App Name Again](/tutorials/jazzrtc/images/edit_code_2.png "Edit App Name Again")

 3. Deliver the changes.
-The deployment page shows a failed build, as you expected.
-The build was not deployed automatically.
+DevOps Services shows a failed build, as you expected.
+The Build stage could not complete.
 Only successful builds are deployed automatically.
 When you click the app link, the app name is not updated.
 ![Failed Build](/tutorials/jazzrtc/images/build3_failure.png "Failed Build")

 4. Access the build logs and test results by clicking the build.